 South Dakota AG impeachment committee meets amid new claims

 PIERRE, S.D.
-(AP) — A South Dakota House committee examining whether Attorney General Jason Ravnsborg should be impeached for his conduct after killing a pedestrian with his car in 2020 will meet Thursday to plan how to wrap up its investigation, with fresh allegations from one of Gov. Kristi Noem’s top officials.
+(AP) — A South Dakota House committee examining whether Attorney General Jason Ravnsborg should be impeached for his conduct after killing a pedestrian with his car in 2020 detailed Thursday how it planned to wrap up its investigation, while attempting to keep out fresh allegations from one of Gov. Kristi Noem’s top officials.

-Lawmakers planned to meet in a closed-door session to discuss how to deliver a report on their investigation and whether to recommend impeachment charges to their House colleagues.
-Speaker Spencer Gosch, a Republican overseeing the committee, said lawmakers will focus on what their “next step is.”
+After meeting behind closed doors for nearly two hours late Thursday, lawmakers announced they would be delivering a report, which will include the crash investigation with some parts redacted, to House lawmakers and the public by the end of the month.
+The committee of seven Republicans and two Democrats also planned to meet March 28 to discuss whether to recommend Ravnsborg face impeachment charges from the House.

 Although he wasn’t ticketed for any of those eight stops, Ravnsborg previously accumulated eight traffic tickets since 2014, including six speeding tickets.